The National Association of Insurance Commissioners (NAIC) adopted the following guidance:

 The NAIC exposed revisions to the following guidance:

-- Nullification of INT 03-02 to eliminate inconsistent guidance with SSAP No. 25 for economic and non-economic related-party transactions.
+- Nullification of INT 03-02 because it is inconsistent with SSAP No. 25 for economic and non-economic related party transactions.

 The NAIC discussed the following guidance:

 - Initial observations from filings submitted under Actuarial Guideline 53 adopted in 2022.

 - Quantitative results of the economic scenario generator from the field test on C-3 Phase I requirements.

 - Proposal to update the definition of an NAIC designation in the Purposes and Procedures Manual.